-Only one address can be used on your application for a school place.
-Where shared care arrangements are in place, both parents must agree which address will be used on the application, and this should be the address where the child lives for the majority of the school week.
-If no joint declaration is received by the closing date for applications, Leeds City Council will decide which address will be used, based on where the child spends the majority of the school week.
-In instances where the child spends equal time with each parent, the home address will be taken as the address where the child is registered with their doctor.
+Only one address can be used on your application for a school place, and this should be the parent address where the child lives for the majority of the week.
+In cases of equal shared care, both parents must agree which address will be used on the application.

+For applications made in the normal round, if there is no agreement, Leeds City Council will decide which parent address will be used, based on where the child spends the majority of the school week.
+If the child spends equal time with each parent, we will use the address where the child is registered with their doctor at the closing date.